 The subject JUDY GUMBO is considered to be the most vicious, the most anti-American, the most anti-establishment, and the most dangerous to the internal security of the United States.

 Judy has a Ph.D. in Sociology and spent the majority of her professional career as an award-winning fundraiser for Planned Parenthood.
 In 2013, Judy returned to Vietnam to help celebrate the 40th Anniversary of the Paris Peace Accords.
-She is the widow of Yippie founder Stew Albert and of David Dobkin, a founder of Berkeley Cohousing.
-Find Judy Gumbo on Facebook under Judy Gumbo Albert and Yippie Girl, and follow @JudyGumbo on Twitter.
+She returned to Vietnam again in 2019 where she was awarded a medal from the Vietnamese government for her contributions to peace and reconciliation.
+Judy is the widow of Yippie founder Stew Albert and of David Dobkin, a founder of Berkeley Cohousing.
+She is married to distinguished historian Arthur Eckstein.